How NHL star Bryan Bickell faced MS diagnosis

 Story highlights

-- Pro hockey star Bryan Bickell was diagnosed with MS in November 2016
+- Bickell was diagnosed with MS in November 2016

-- He worked his way back via training leagues, dreaming of an NHL return
+- Had dreamed of an NHL return

 (CNN)He woke with a start, a strange pain in his shoulder.

-Used to big hits and aching bones, pro hockey player Bryan Bickell reassured himself, blaming the pain on a strange sleeping position, or a pinched nerve, or perhaps an infected tooth he had at the time.
+Used to big hits and aching bones, pro hockey player Bryan Bickell reassured himself, blaming the pain on a strange sleeping position, a pinched nerve, or perhaps an infected tooth he had at the time.

 But it didn't subside.

-"It came back, and it went down my arm," the 6-foot, 4-inch, 223-pound left winger tells CNN Sport's Don Riddell.
+"It came back, and it went down my arm," the 6-foot, 4-inch, 223-pound left winger tells CNN Sport.
 "Then, after a couple of weeks, it went down into my leg.
 This was something different."

 Revered by 20,000 fans every time he took the ice, suddenly the three-time Stanley Cup winner was feeling decidedly human.